machal/cssmine-content/css3-font-face.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-File formats of web fonts
+File Formats of Web Fonts
 -------------------------

 If you are not using cloud solution such as Typekit or Google Fonts and you are